 Radiological procedures are valuable diagnostic and treatment tools; however, the use of radiation in the perioperative setting introduces a variety of safety concerns for both patients and staff.
 All types of radiation can cause tissue damage and may lead to long-term adverse effects.
 Because of these factors, it is important that both patients and staff are protected from unsafe levels of radiation.

-To receive 1.8 contact hours for this course, you must achieve mastery of the content and submit an evaluation as instructed at the end of the course.
-This course contains 68 questions.
+To receive 0.8 contact hours for this course, you must achieve mastery of the content and submit an evaluation as instructed at the end of the course.
+This course contains 18 questions.

-The 1.8 contact hours for this course will expire October 6, 2017.
+The 0.8 contact hours for this course will expire June 30, 2016.

-This program is approved for 1.8 hours of AEU credit by BASC provider #0102.
+This program is approved for 0.8 hours of AEU credit by BASC provider #0102.

 Visit Computer Specifications for Online Learning to learn about minimum system requirements for computer hardware and software used to take AORN online courses.